Irish Traditional Christmas Cake

 - If you want to decorate the cake, take some honey and spread it on the surface, then put a marzipan layer first, followed by a layer of white royal icing.
 Add other Christmas-themed sugar decorations and consume after at least 24 hours after it was decorated by cutting it into slices of the desired size.

-Preparation time: 36 hours
+Preparation time: 16 minutes

 - Apparently, the candied peel is hard to get in the USA.
 You have two choices: leave it out if you like or make your own by following this method (omitting the chocolate cover);

 - If you want a stickier cake, with a browner color, you can add a tablespoon of Golden Syrup to the mix;

 - In fairness, you should use Irish Butter for your Irish Cake.
 Irish butter is richer and less watery, and this definitely makes a difference in baking this holiday treat;